What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 What is NTSE Exam?

-The NTSE exam is conducted in two stages, Stage 1 (State Level) and Stage 2 (National Level).
-Students who pass both stages are awarded scholarships and recognition by the government through this exam, from Class 11 up to the Ph.D level.
+Students who pass both these stages are provided scholarships and recognition by the government through this examination from class 11 to PhD level.

-There are several important reasons to take the NTSE exam, which make it different from other scholarship exams.
+There are many important reasons to take the NTSE exam, which make it different from other scholarship exams.

-• National Recognition: The NTSE exam is one of the most prestigious scholarship exams in India.
-Students who pass this exam receive national recognition and respect.
+• National Recognition: NTSE is one of the most prestigious scholarship exams in India.
+Students who clear this exam receive national level recognition and respect.

 • Competitive Exam Preparation: Preparing for the NTSE exam gives students experience for future national level competitive exams such as UPSC, SSC CGL, JEE, etc.